Ranji626/zoho-/README.md

 4.Download code from Github as zip folder.

-4.Unzip the zoho-main folder and extract zip folder and save zoho folder under the file path C:\xampp\htdocs\
+5.Unzip the zoho--main folder and extract zip folder and save zoho folder under the file path C:\xampp\htdocs\

-5.In the zoho folder you will be having the sql file named zoho.sql.
+6.In the zoho folder you will be having the sql file named zoho.sql.

-6.create new database with the name "zoho" and import tables using zoho.sql file.
+7.create new database with the name "zoho" and import tables using zoho.sql file.

-7.After Successfully completion on tables import, Open new tab in browser and type "localhost/zoho-main/".
+8.After Successfully completion on tables import, Open new tab in browser and type "localhost/zoho--main/".

-8.Next, you have to register using register form and login using login form.
+9.Next, you have to register using register form and login using login form.

-9.After that You can follow through adding contacts and you can view by "contacts book" button.
+10.After that You can follow through adding contacts and you can view by "contacts book" button.

-10.Atlast, you can logout after the use of Application.
+11.Atlast, you can logout after the use of Application.